Health Care Guide Information

 Progression:

-it is one of the Cancer terminologies in which the disease is getting worse and tumor size increases ( progression) of disease or disease enhancement.
-This term is mostly in reporting CT scans or MRI results.
+It is one of the Cancer terminologies in which the disease is getting worse and the tumor size increases ( progression) of the disease or disease enhancement.
+This term is mostly used in reporting CT scans or MRI results.

-Regression: (Decrease in disease intensity or if the tumor size is getting shrinking).
+Regression: (Decrease in disease intensity or if the tumor size is shrinking).

 Remissions: If cancer disappears and no more evidence of cancer in the body after treatment.